Disease/Disorder

 Specific secondary or associated conditions and complications

-1. Calcinosis: abnormal calcification in the skin or subcutaneous tissue with extension into muscles occurs in 17-44% and may be painful leading to joint contractures, nerve entrapment, and ulceration.
-It is more common with delayed diagnosis, younger age of onset, specific autoantibodies, high disease activity, cardiac involvement, or inadequate treatment.4
+- Calcinosis: (seen in 17-44%) Abnormal calcification in the skin or subcutaneous tissue (usually around the knee and elbow joints or at fingertips) with extension into muscles, and may be painful leading to joint contractures, nerve entrapment, and ulceration.
+It is more common with delayed diagnosis, younger age of onset, specific autoantibodies, high disease activity, cardiac involvement, or inadequate treatment.6

-3. Lipodystrophy: seen in 8-14% of patients, lipodystrophy involves progressive loss of subcutaneous and visceral fat and can be associated with dyslipidemia and diabetes
+- Lipodystrophy: (seen in 8-14%) Leads to progressive loss of subcutaneous and visceral fat and can be associated with dyslipidemia and diabetes.
+Lipodystrophy can be associated with a more severe and chronic disease course.

-4. Interstitial lung disease: (rare) may be life threatening.
+- Interstitial lung disease: (rare) May be rapidly progressive and life threatening.

 Essentials of Assessment